uygarkeskn/Uygar-Keskin_DSA210_Project/README.md

-# Project Proposal: Temporal Correlation Between Food Purchases and YouTube Activity
+# YouTube Watching & Food Purchasing Correlation Analysis

+## Project Proposal

-## Project Idea
+### Project Idea

-The main goal of this project is to investigate whether there is a meaningful temporal relationship between my **food purchasing times** (from both **Yemeksepeti** and **vending machine transactions**) and my **YouTube watching activity**.
+The goal of this project is to explore whether there is a meaningful temporal relationship between my **food purchasing times** (from both *Yemeksepeti* and vending machine transactions) and my **YouTube watching activity**.

 I often notice that I tend to watch YouTube videos while eating or shortly after buying food.
-This observation led me to wonder if there is a measurable correlation between these two behaviors.

-The project will analyze my personal behavioral data to answer the following question:
+This project aims to test that observation using data analysis.

+The main research question is:
-> **“Do my food purchasing times align with my YouTube watching times?”**
+> “Do my food purchasing times align with my YouTube watching times?”

-By examining these activities as time series, I aim to uncover daily or weekly patterns that might connect eating and media consumption habits.
+By examining these activities as time series, I hope to identify daily or weekly patterns that link food consumption and media engagement.

 ---

-## Data to Be Used
+### Data to Be Used

-- **Yemeksepeti order timestamps:**
+- **Yemeksepeti Order Timestamps:**
-  Historical data from my Yemeksepeti account showing when I placed food delivery orders.
+  Historical order data showing when I placed food delivery orders.

-- **Vending machine purchase timestamps:**
+- **Vending Machine Purchase Timestamps:**
-  Transaction records from campus or public vending machines, including only the purchase times.
+  Transaction logs from campus or public vending machines (time only).

-- **YouTube watch history:**
+- **YouTube Watch History:**
-  Timestamps of my video-watching activity, obtained through Google Takeout.
+  Timestamps of videos watched, obtained from **Google Takeout**.

-> No personal identifiers, food types, prices, or video titles will be included — only **timestamp information** will be analyzed to focus purely on temporal patterns.
+Only **timestamps** will be used — no personal details, food types, prices, or video content.
+The goal is to analyze **temporal overlap patterns**, not consumption details.

 ---

-## Data Collection Plan
+### Data Collection Plan

-### Yemeksepeti Data
-I will manually collect or export my order history, focusing only on order timestamps.

-### Vending Machine Data
-I will access my vending machine purchase history through campus card or transaction records and extract the exact purchase times.

-### YouTube Data
+1. **Yemeksepeti Data**
+   Export or manually record order timestamps from my account.
+2. **Vending Machine Data**
+   Retrieve transaction times from campus card or payment logs.
+3. **YouTube Data**
-I will download my YouTube watch history via **Google Takeout**, which includes the precise time each video was viewed.
+   Download my watch history via **Google Takeout** (includes view timestamps).

-### Data Integration
+4. **Integration & Cleaning**
-After collecting all three datasets, I will clean and standardize the timestamps (e.g., converting to a unified format and local time zone).
+   - Convert all timestamps to the same format and timezone.
-Then, I will merge them into a single dataset to perform **time-series correlation analysis**.
+   - Merge them into a single dataset.
+   - Conduct time-series correlation analysis to detect overlaps and patterns.

+---

+### Expected Outcome
+I expect to find observable correlations between food-related activities and YouTube viewing behavior.
+Possible outcomes include:
+- Temporal overlaps, such as increased YouTube watching during or shortly after food purchases.
+- Daily rhythm patterns, where peaks in both activities occur around lunch or dinner times.
+- Identification of habitual cycles, reflecting consistent behavioral links between eating and entertainment.

+Even if no significant correlation is discovered, the analysis will still provide valuable insights into personal behavioral rhythms and how digital activity relates to daily routines.

+---